Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Distro/README.md

 ## Release Schedule

-This exporter is under active development.
+This distro is under active development.

 The library is not yet _generally available_, and is not officially supported.
 Future releases will not attempt to maintain backwards compatibility with previous releases.
 Each beta release includes significant changes to the exporter package, making them incompatible with each other.